West ready to take the reins in 19th State District Court

 “Essentially, we have not had any jury trials since March because the Texas Supreme Court has prohibited trial courts from conducting jury trials,” Johnson said.
 “We have been notified that, at this point in time, the earliest date as far as resuming jury trials is Sept.
 1. With a six-month gap in trial courts being able to conduct jury trials, dockets have not moved as quickly as they normally would have.
 I don’t believe it is going to be anything that is insurmountable, but the two new district judges handling criminal cases will have to tackle the docket head-on and use some innovative docketing procedures to reduce the backlog that has been caused by the COVID-19 pandemic.”

-Both Strother and Johnson said they will be available to assist the new judges with advise about court operations or docket management.
+Both Strother and Johnson said they will be available to assist the new judges with advice about court operations or docket management.

 “There are aspects of the job that you don’t learn about in law school and you don’t learn about practicing law,” Strother said.
 “There are just things you have to learn by doing it.
 That will come with experience, and it takes time.
 I congratulate (West) and look forward to working with him to have as seamless a transition as possible.
 There is always a learning curve, but I am confident that Mr. West will be able to get in the trenches quickly.”